-Meet the expert: Indigenous Studies with Professor Tracey Bunda
+Meet the expert: Exploring Indigenous Studies with Professor Tracey Bunda

-Get to know Professor Tracey Bunda, a Ngugi and Wakka Wakka woman and the convener of the Aboriginal and Torres Strait Islander Studies major at UQ.
+Get to know Professor Tracey Bunda, a Ngugi and Wakka Wakka woman and professor of Indigenous Education at UQ.

 Why Tracey loves teaching